Corruptcouch/dead-letter-office/docs/CODING-STANDARDS.md

-**Godot generates `net8.0` and we override it, deliberately.** Godot 4.7.2's project template hardcodes `net8.0` and GodotSharp ships against it, but that is Godot's floor, not a ceiling — `net10.0` was measured working end to end: it builds, Godot's own `--build-solutions` builds it, the editor does not rewrite the setting, and it runs.
+**Godot generates `net8.0` and we override it, deliberately.** Godot 4.7.2's project template hardcodes `net8.0` and GodotSharp ships against it, but that is Godot's floor, not a ceiling — `net10.0` was measured working end to end: it builds, Godot's own `--build-solutions` builds it, the editor does not rewrite a setting that already has a value, and it runs.
 The runtime is `.NET 10` either way, since Godot's host rolls forward to the newest major installed (arch §1.4).
 Targeting `net8.0` would mean compiling against an older BCL than the one actually executing, and adopting a framework that leaves support in November 2026 — before this project ships.

+**Where the override lives is not a style choice.** `Directory.Build.props` holds it for the five hand-authored projects; `Dlo.Game.csproj` holds its own copy because Godot re-adds a *missing* TFM line as `net8.0` and the project body beats the props file (§2, arch §1.4).

 **The editor version is pinned.** On the development machine it lives at `D:\work\Godot\Godot_v4.7.2-stable_mono_win64\`; **that path is machine-local and belongs in the